seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 The third line that we added is gone!
 Don't fret, the line that we added isn't gone forever.
-We committed the change to this file while we were on the `update-readme` branch, so the up updated file is safely in that branch.
+We committed the change to this file while we were on the `update-readme` branch, so the updated file is safely in that branch.
 Let's switch back to that branch just to make sure: